google-gemini/generative-ai-python/README.md

 ![Python support](https://img.shields.io/pypi/pyversions/google-generativeai)
 ![PyPI - Downloads](https://img.shields.io/pypi/dd/google-generativeai)

+> [!IMPORTANT]
+> From Gemini 2.0 onwards this SDK will no longer be developing new features.
+Any new code should be written using the new SDK, `google-genai` ([github](https://github.com/googleapis/python-genai), [pypi](https://pypi.org/project/google-genai/)).
+See the migration guide below to upgrade to the new SDK.

 # Upgrade the Google GenAI SDK for Python

 With Gemini 2 we are offering a [new SDK](https://github.com/googleapis/python-genai)